Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Discussion, conclusion and next steps

+The repeatability of the imaging technique may be more relevant for its application in ion-range monitoring, as discussed in Ref.\cite{Lerendegui:2022}.
+The repeatibility of our system for PET imaging can be evaluated from the $\Delta x$ differences between measured maxima and reference MC values for the sample layers of the different configurations, as reported in tables~\ref{tab:Config7_PET_Resolution}, \ref{tab:Config9_PET_Resolution} and \ref{tab:Config10_PET_Resolution}.
+Maximum deviations of about 2~mm were found, with average deviations typically within $\sim$1~mm.
+On the other hand, to estimate the repeatability in the reconstructed Compton images one can use the position of the maximum in each 2D-distribution measured with each i-TED imager for each configuration.
+These values are shown in Table~\ref{tab:Compton_repeatibility}.
+Deviations of up to 2.3~mm were found for Compton imaging, with an average value of 1.2(9)~mm for the three configurations.
+This result is comparable to the average variations measured for the samples with the PET technique.

+It is worth to recall, however, that the Compton technique, despite its limitations in image resolution and detection sensitivity, it shows the inherent advantage of being sensitive to the high-energy $\gamma$-rays that are both spatially and temporally directly correlated to the Bragg peak, thus providing a more direct pristine information for ion-range monitoring.

+Apart from the intrinsic systematic advantages and drawbacks of each imaging technique, an aspect which is of pivotal relevance for achieving real-time ion-range monitoring is the statistical significance attainable with each technique in a short period of time.
+In-room PET scanners have a much higher efficiency ($\varepsilon^{PET}\sim 2\times 10^{-2}$) than prompt $\gamma$-ray imagers based on mechanical collimation ($\varepsilon^{Slit}\leq 10^{-3}$)~\cite{Krimmer:18} used for clinical studies\cite{Smeets:2012}.
+However, for the combined system reported here based on i-TED modules, the efficiency for prompt $\gamma$-rays is much larger than that of a slit Camera, owing to the electronic collimation technique and the large intrinsic and geometric efficiency of the position-sensitive detectors implemented~\cite{Lerendegui:2022}.
+For the exploratory measurements carried out in this work the average count rates in-spill and off-spill for each configuration and technique, Compton or PET, are reported in table~\ref{tab:count_rates}.

-On average, a factor 300 higher counting rate is registered in-spill for Compton imaging, when compared to off-spill with the PET technique.
-Therefore, to achieve a similar statistical accuracy with both imaging methods, a pulsed beam with a duty-cycle of 0.01, or smaller, becomes convenient.
+Thus, on average, a factor 300 higher counting rate was registered in-spill for Compton imaging, when compared to the statistics off-spill with the PET technique.
+This result obviously depends on the particular duty-cycle of the proton beam and, therefore, needs to be re-evaluated with clinical beam conditions in future experiments.
+For the particular case that a similar a counting-rate ratio of 300:1 would be attained in a clinical treatment, in order to achieve a similar counting statistics with both imaging methods a pulsed beam with a duty-cycle of 0.01, or smaller, would become convenient from the point-of-view of real-time range monitoring.
+Furthermore, it would allow one to add a similar level of statistics from both imaging techniques, while the systematic uncertainties could be kept under better control thanks to the inherent differences of each imaging approach.

+In summary, to a large extent both PET and PG Compton techniques may be rather complementary and they could be combined in a synergetic fashion to improve ion-range monitoring both in terms of statistical and systematic accuracy.
+Therefore, the possibility to combine them in a single and dedicated system, similar to the one reported here, seems a reasonable step forward that is worth exploring further in this field.